-DIY reduces stress, help you to leave away from technology for a period, encourages to generate better ideas, increase self-reliance and gives you satisfaction.
+DIY reduces stress, helps you to leave away from technology for a period, encourages to generate better ideas, increases self-reliance, and gives you satisfaction.
 Making your own steel carport is a realistic and easy thing if done in a process.
 A great myth about DIY metal carport is to install a carport there should be at least 4-5 people, where it can be done by just two people or in some cases by only you (for standard carport).

-Buying a metal carports kit will be the initial step you need to take, there are various metal carport dealers which provides metal carport kit on competitive prices like Viking Steel Structures.
+Buying a metal carports kit will be the initial step you need to take, there are various metal carport dealers which provide metal carport kit on competitive prices like Viking Steel Structures.
 All you need to ensure is whether the prices include the installation cost?
-Or the online carport dealer providing free installation and delivery services.
-Generally, DIY steel carport kits costs nearly same to carport with free installation and delivery so be laser sharp while comparing the prices.

-Every Carport kit comprised of metal components like base rail, legs, truss, carport anchors, panels and trims.
-These components when assembled together they forms a structure.
+Every Carport kit is comprised of metal components like base rail, legs, truss, carport anchors, panels, and trims.
+These components when assembled together they form a structure.

-Go through the assembly instructions thoroughly, a very few carport kit dealers do provide installation manual where premium carport dealers like Viking Steel Structures provides free installation and delivery of carports throughout the nation.
-Installation instruction can help you in taking all precautionary measures, tool and material requirements which will be required while installing the carport.
+Go through the assembly instructions thoroughly, a very few carport kit dealers do provide installation manuals.
+Installation instructions can help you in taking all precautionary measures, tool and material requirements which will be required while installing the carport.

-These are horizontal tubular carport frames on which connects the whole structure with the foundation with the help of anchors.
-The strength and robustness of your metal carport depends on how well the base rail is connected to the foundation.
+These are horizontal tubular carport frames that connect the whole structure with the foundation with the help of anchors.
+The strength and robustness of your metal carport depend on how well the base rail is connected to the foundation.

-Uprights better known as legs are the support system of the carport structure, you’ll will get at least 4 legs with a kit i.e. one for every corner.
-Legs will be attached with the base railing and top railing to form the structure of the carport.
+Uprights better known as legs are the support system of the carport structure, you will get at least 4 legs with a kit, i.e., one for every corner.
+Legs will be attached to the base railing and top railing to form the structure of the carport.

-Main frame of roof also called as truss will be attached to the structure later over which roof panels will be installed.
-Based on truss and roof carports can be classified into three categories Regular Roof carports, A-frame or Boxed eave roof carports and Vertical Roof carports.
+Main frame of roof, also called a truss, will be attached to the structure later, over which roof panels will be installed.
+Based on truss and roof carports can be classified into three categories Regular Roof carports, A-frame or Boxed-eave roof carports, and Vertical Roof carports.